valueflows/valueflows/mkdocs/docs/specification/uml.md

 ### Flows in motion: Planning

 Planning can be done with or without recipes.
 And planning is not always done, sometimes the economic activity is only observed, depending on the use case.
-This section is about operational planning, processes and agreements that are intended to be executed in this lowest level of detail.
-[More info at Planning concepts](../concepts/plan.md) and [Processes concepts](../concepts/processes.md).
+This section is about operational planning, proesses and agreements that are intended to be executed in this lowest level of detail.
+[More info at [Planning concepts](../concepts/plan.md).

 #### vf:Plan